Fulda monastery

 How long should I spend visiting?

-A visit to Fulda Monastery typically takes a few hours, allowing ample time to explore the grounds and engage with the exhibits.
+A visit to Fulda Monastery typically takes about 2 to 3 hours, allowing time for exploration and reflection.

 Is photography allowed?